Aveglia/vAMPirus/helpmeoutsome.md

 # Introduction to vAMPirus

-Here we present vAMPirus (https://github.com/Aveglia/vAMPirus.git), an automated and easy-to-use virus amplicon sequencing analysis program.
-Viruses are the most abundant life forms on the planet and with the advent of next-generation sequencing, there has been an increased effort in deciphering the global virome and its impact in nature.
+Viruses are the most abundant biological entities on the planet and with advances in next-generation sequencing technologies, there has been significant effort in deciphering the global virome and its impact in nature (Suttle 2007; Breitbart 2019).
 A common method for studying viruses in the lab or environment is amplicon sequencing, an economic and effective approach for investigating virus diversity and community dynamics.
 The highly targeted nature of amplicon sequencing allows in-depth characterization of genetic variants within a specific taxonomic grouping facilitating both virus discovery and screening within samples.
 Although, the high volume of amplicon data produced combined with the highly variable nature of virus evolution across different genes and virus-types can make it difficult to scale and standardize analytical approaches.
-Even further, these approaches may be inaccessible for researchers with limited bioinformatics experience or those without access to subscription-based programs.
-For these reasons, we set out to develop an accessible automated virus amplicon sequencing analysis program (vAMPirus) that is flexible enough to allow users to tailor analyses to their data which can then be easily scaled and standardized across datasets.
+Here we present vAMPirus (https://github.com/Aveglia/vAMPirus.git), an automated and easy-to-use virus amplicon sequencing analysis program that is integrated with the Nextflow workflow manager facilitation easy scalability and standardization of analyses.

 The vAMPirus program contains two different pipelines: